plone/plone.restapi/docs/source/introduction.rst

 .. literalinclude:: _json/siteroot.json
    :language: json-ld

-`@context` defines what kind of resource this is and the meaning of the terms used within this resource.

 `@id` is a unique identifier for resources (IRIs).
 The @id property can be used to navigate through the web API by following the links.

 `@type` sets the data type of a node or typed value